-His party’s candidates were forced to run as independents after they were barred from using the party symbol – a cricket bat – to help illiterate voters find them on ballots.
+Khan, a former cricketer turned politician with a significant grassroots following was disqualified from running in Thursday’s election because of criminal convictions he contends were politically motivated.
+His party’s candidates ran as independents after they were barred from using the party symbol – a cricket bat – to help illiterate voters find them on ballots.

-Of the 221 National Assembly results announced by the election oversight body by Friday night, candidates backed by Khan’s Pakistan Tehreek-e-Insaf party, or PTI, had won 90 seats.
-The Pakistan Muslim League party of three-time Premier Nawaz Sharif, had 62 seats.
+Of the 156 National Assembly results announced by the country’s election oversight body as of late Friday afternoon, candidates backed by Khan’s Pakistan Tehreek-e-Insaf party had won 62 seats.
+The Pakistan Muslim League of his rival, three-time former Prime Minister Nawaz Sharif, had 46 seats.

-Sharif’s most likely coalition partner would be the Pakistan People’s Party of Bilawal Bhutto-Zardari, the son of the assassinated former Prime Minister Benazir Bhutto, who was in third place with 51 seats.
-Final results are expected by midnight.
+The partial results released Friday showed the Pakistan People’s Party of Bilawal Bhutto-Zardari, the son of the assassinated former Prime Minister Benazir Bhutto, in third place with 39 seats.
+All results were expected by Friday night.

-The Election Commission has also started announcing election results for the country’s four provincial assemblies, a vote also held Thursday.
-The commission posted those results on its website more than 15 hours after polls closed.
+The Election Commission also started announcing election results for the country’s four provincial assemblies.
+The commission posted results on its website more than 15 hours after polls closed.

 Sharif and Khan’s circumstances on election day represented a reversal of fortunes for the two men.
 Sharif returned to Pakistan in October after four years of self-imposed exile abroad to avoid serving prison sentences.
-Within weeks of his return, his convictions were overturned, leaving him free to seek a fourth term.
+Within weeks of his return, his convictions were overturned, leaving him free to seek a fourth term in office.